um-acs/acs_docs/docs/pegasus/env/1-intro.rst

 running smoothly for everyone.

 -  **Do not run resource-intensive jobs on the Pegasus login nodes.**
-   Submit your production jobs to LSF, and use the :ref:`interactive queue <p-queues>` and :ref:`LSF Job
+   Submit your production jobs to LSF, and use the `interactive queue <https://acs-docs.readthedocs.io/pegasus/jobs/2-queues.html#p-queues>`__ and `LSF Job Scripts <https://acs-docs.readthedocs.io/pegasus/jobs/4-scripts.html#lsf-scripts>`__ below.
-   Scripts <lsf-scripts>` below.
 Jobs with insufficient resource allocations interfere with cluster performance and the IDSC account responsible for those jobs may be suspended.
 -  **Stage data for running jobs exclusively in the** ``/scratch`` **file